-way to start is to look at life

-expectancy.
-The latest figures

-(2013-2015) tell us that female life

-expectancy has dropped to 82 years 1

-month - a drop of around 2.5 months.

-This is not where we want to be as a

-city.
-Now, it must be said that this drop

-is not statistically significant.
-It may be

-that this drop is a blip and the figures

-will improve next time around.
-I will

-then have been proved to be alarmist.

-what lies beneath this apparent step

-backwards in the health of females in
+However,

+my second concern is whether the deterioration identified through the IMD is already having knock-on consequences for the health of our population.
+The simplest way to start is to look at life expectancy.
+The latest figures (2013-2015) tell us that female life expectancy has dropped to 82 years 1 month - a drop of around 2.5 months.
+This is not where we want to be as a city.
+Now, it must be said that this drop is not statistically significant.
+It may be that this drop is a blip and the figures will improve next time around.
+I will then have been proved to be alarmist.
+However, I am very concerned at what lies beneath this apparent step backwards in the health of females in our city.
+I am also concerned that the gap for women living in the deprived parts of Leeds and the rest of Leeds has worsened by about six months, to 4 years 8 months.

-our city.
-I am also concerned that the gap for women living in the deprived parts of Leeds and the rest of Leeds has worsened by about six months, at 78 years 4 months.
-However, here also the gap between those living in deprived Leeds and the rest of months, to 5 years 5 months.
+Male life expectancy has levelled off at 78 years 4 months.
+However, here also the gap between those living in deprived Leeds and the rest of Leeds has worsened by about three months, to 5 years 5 months.